Can we reduce our reliance on supermarkets?

 With the idea that lots of small actions can have an effect, we’ve collected information on what non-supermarket outlets Transition Hull members use.
 Below is a list of non-supermarket options you might like to check out.
 Please note that all the local food listings that used to appear here (Local Shops, Farmers Markets, Community Outlets, Farm Shops) are now available on the Food4Hull website http://food4hull.co.uk/local/buy/

 The Co-op does not have shareholders, it has members.
-If you join, your membership card entitles you to a share of the profits, usually sent to you as money-off vouchers.
+If you join, your membership card entitles you to a share of the profits, usually given to you as money-off vouchers.
 The Co-op has pioneered a more ethical way of sourcing its goods, being the first large food retailer to stock fair-trade goods over twenty years ago.
-Co-op Farms produce grain, fruit and vegetables grown to high environmental standards.
-The organisation hasn’t addressed the issue of ensuring local goods are directed to local stores, still being dependent on national distribution systems.
+Co-op Farms produced grain, fruit and vegetables grown to high environmental standards; however in 2014 these were sold to the charity The Welcome Trust.
+The Co-op hasn’t addressed the issue of ensuring local goods are directed to local stores, still being dependent on national distribution systems.
 However, the Co-op does support many community initiatives, including local food projects, and renewable energy developments.
-See the following article http://www.transitionnetwork.org/stories/ann-owen/2012-03/sleeping-enemy on the Transition Network website for a personal perspective from Wales.

 COOKING FROM PRIMARY INGREDIENTS